All teams must submit their final team name and the name of each individual team member by 10 PM on Friday, September 25th.Â

 Programming Language & Technical Requirements

 All back-end code must be new and coded during the competition.Â

-However, you are free to use APIs, open source libraries, previously built hardware, wireframes, and any design elements that support the prototype
+However, you are free to use APIs, open-source libraries, previously built hardware, wireframes and any design elements that support the prototype.

-A team must consist of between 2 – 5 people.
+A team must consist of between two to five people.
 The maximum team number is five.
-If you are a free agent, we will ensure you are matched with a team.
-Team matches will be finalized at the end of opening night on Friday.
+If you are a free agent, we will ensure you are matched with a team.Â Â Team matchesÂ will be finalized during the Matchmaking Session and, in special circumstances, after the kick-off party on Friday.

 By participating, you release the Detroit Fashion + Tech Hackathon and its agents from and against any and all claims, demands, causes of actions, actions, suits, costs, expenses, liabilities and damages whatsoever that you may have from liability for any violation of any personal or proprietary right you may have in connection with the previously mentioned use of your likeness, voice, or name in any medium.

 TheÂ Detroit Fashion + Tech HackathonÂ team has the full and exclusive right to disqualify any team or team member for any reason, including (but not limited to) cheating, threateningÂ or harassing other participants, or otherwise violating either the letter or the spirit of the competition.